Which city is cheaper, Portofino or Corfu?

 Even though Portofino is a small town, it has plenty of activities to choose from.
 People enjoy relaxing at one of the resorts.
 This seaside village offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-You'll find shopping and nightlife around the breathtaking destination of Corfu.
+You'll find shopping and nightlife around the natural destination of Corfu.
 Hikers are also drawn to this area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This island offers a variety of activities to choose from.

 It's hard to know how much time to spend in Portofino.
 For many, it makes a great getaway for a weekend.
 Many travelers plan to spend time hiking while in the area.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.

-You'll find nightlife and food around the striking island of Corfu.
+You'll find nightlife and food around the natural island of Corfu.
 The length of your ideal trip is an individual decision.
 If you have five days, this island makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this island has to offer.

 Portofino is a fun place to experience.
 Portofino is a small town with plenty to do.
 People often spend their time relaxing at one of the resorts.
 This would be the perfect place to spend five days, as it has just the right amount of activities.